PedroLucasMiguel/hello-wordle/README.md

-# HelloWordle
+# Hello Wordle!
-A *REALLY* simple wordle implemantation using React Native
+A *REALLY* simple Wordle implemantation using React Native.